Chapter 13: Sakura and the Forgotten Memory

 Of course Kaho promised to do what she could, but there was an undertone they all heard that she probably wouldn't be able to do very much.
 She suggested that maybe Keroberos might be able to assist.
 Apparently he could somehow feel the presence of these strange cards.
 Sakura was quite confused about what it all meant, but figured it would be explained to her at some point.

 Upon returning to Ravenclaw Tower, the first thing Sakura did was find a quiet alcove to talk to Keroberos about the cards.
 He had curtly dismissed Lisa from the discussion.
-Sakura didn't see what the problem was and wanted to include her friend, but Keroberos had been insistent and Sakura yielded to his judgment and superior knowledge.
+Sakura didn't see what the problem was and wanted to include her friend, but Keroberos was insistent, and Sakura yielded to his judgment and superior knowledge.
 The pout on Lisa's face still stabbed at Sakura.

-At the end of the explanation Keroberos announced that because he could sense the cards, although only some of them for some reason Sakura still didn't quite understand, he was going to start searching the castle.
-Sakura thought this was dangerous to say the least, given the situation with the Heir of Slytherin, but was so overwhelmed with everything that she didn't say anything.
-By the time she had composed herself Keroberos had already flown out of a window.
+At the end of the explanation, Keroberos announced that because he could sense the cards, he was going to start searching the castle.
+For some reason Sakura didn't quite understand, he could only sense some of them, but it was better than nothing.
+Sakura thought that this was dangerous to say the least, given the situation with the Heir of Slytherin, but was so overwhelmed with everything that she didn't say anything.
+By the time she had composed herself, Keroberos had already flown out of a window.

 At this point, bereft of anything else to do, Sakura approached Lisa.
 Lisa had a large stack of books in front of her.
 She explained that she thought they should go through a quick review of everything they had learned in the past year.
 It would be good to check if Sakura had any other mysterious memory gaps, and regardless it'd be a good review in preparation for the final examinations coming up in a few weeks.